NFL draft: Clemson defensive end selected in first round

 The moment @BigMurphy_25 heard his name called 🐅@Bengals x #NFLDraft pic.twitter.com/vGpKTGc3Bs— Clemson Football (@ClemsonFB) April 28, 2023

-Zac Taylor speaks to the media after the first round of the Draft.— Cincinnati Bengals (@Bengals) April 28, 2023
+Zac Taylor speaks to the media after the first round of the Draft.